 The CAC’s goal is to empower community members and professionals with information, knowledge, and tools to positively impact children and families who have experienced abuse.

 - Prevention: Increasing awareness and understanding of child abuse and fostering safety;

 - Intervention: Providing information on recognizing the signs, responding to disclosure, reporting abuse, and the multidisciplinary team response;

 - Treatment & Therapy: Increasing skills and knowledge for professionals who are helping victims recover and heal.

-In 2018, the CAC trained over 2300 individuals locally, state-wide and nationally.
-We offer trainings for social workers, medical professionals, mental health professionals, public health professionals, educators and school professionals, law enforcement, prosecutors, as well as community members and caregivers.
+In 2018, the CAC trained over 2300 individuals locally, state-wide, and nationally.
+We offer training for social workers, medical professionals, mental health professionals, public health professionals, educators and school professionals, law enforcement, prosecutors, community members, and caregivers.

 Training & Technical Assistance

 The CAC offers a variety of training topics for diverse audiences, including community members and multidisciplinary professionals.
 We customize training to the specific needs of individual agencies and organizations.
 Many trainings are offered free of charge.
 For information regarding training options and costs or if you are interested in a training that is not listed, please contact the CAC’s Outreach and Training Manager, Mary Beth Dawson at Marybeth.Dawson@state.ma.us.